-Sr. No. Conditions Compliance Status as on 30-09-2023 safeguards should be reported to this Ministry's Regional Office at Bhopal. lakh.
-Out of which, Approx. INR 823.48 lakh are spent during the year FY 2023-24 till Sep'23.
-Detailed breakup of the expenditures for the past 3 years is attached as Annexure - 7 .
-6 Full support should be extended to the officers of this Ministry's Regional Office at Bhopal and the officers of the Central and State Pollution Control Board by the project proponents during their inspection for monitoring purposes, by furnishing full details and action plans including the action taken reports in respect of mitigative measures and other environmental protection activities.
-Complied APSEZL is always extending full support to the regulatory authorities during their visit to the project site.
-Last visit of Regional Office, GPCB was done on 14.02.2022 with respect to SPM project and compliance of the same has been submitted vide our letter dated 16.02.2022.
-Details of the same Details were submitted during half yearly EC Compliance report for the period Oct'21 to Mar'22.
-Inline to the compliance certification process of Environment Clearance condition of Waterfront Development Plan, RO, MoEF&CC Bhopal had visited the site on 27th & 28th January, 2020 for compliance verification.
+Sr. Conditions as per Compliance Status as on No. clearance letter 30-09-2023 Pollution Control Board by the project proponents during their inspection for monitoring vide our letter dated 11.03.2022.
+Details of the same were submitted as part of compliance report submission for the duration of Oct'21 to Mar'22. purposes, by furnishing full details and action plans including the action taken reports in respect of mitigative measures and other environmental protection activities.
+Inline to the compliance certification process of Environment Clearance condition of Waterfront Development Plan, RO, MoEF&CC Bhopal had visited the site on 27 th & 28 th January, 2020 for compliance verification.
 APSEZ provided all requisite information and documents required by the Regional Officer MoEF&CC).
 During the said compliance verification visit and as per the compliance certification received, there was no major non-compliance observed.
-Inline to the compliance certification process of Consent to Operates of existing facilities developed under Waterfront Development Plan, RO, GPCB, Gandhidham had visited the site on 17th March, 2021 for compliance verification.
+Inline to the compliance certification process of Consent to Operates of existing facilities developed under Waterfront Development Plan, RO, GPCB, Gandhidham had visited the site on 17 th March, 2021 for compliance verification.
 APSEZ provided all requisite information and documents required by the Regional Officer GPCB).
 During the said compliance verification visit and as per the compliance certification received, there was no non-compliance observed.
-Inline to the compliance of MoEF&CC Order dated 18th September, 2015, Joint Review Committee (JRC) comprising officials from various competent authorities visited the APSEZ, Mundra from 1 st to 3 rd September, 2021 to monitor the progress of implementation of the conditions stipulated in the order.
+Inline to the compliance of MoEF&CC Order dated 18 th September, 2015, Joint Review Committee (JRC) comprising officials from various competent authorities visited the APSEZ, Mundra from 1 st to 3 rd September, 2021 to monitor the progress of implementation of the conditions stipulated in the order.
 APSEZ provided all requisite information and documents required by the JRC.
-As per the report received by MoEF&CC vide dated 01.12.2021, there was no noncompliance observed.
-7 In case of deviation or '
+As per the report received by MoEF&CC vide dated 01.12.2021, there was no noncompliance observed. (xi) In case of deviation or alteration in the project including the implementing agency, a fresh reference should be made to this Ministry for modification in the clearance conditions or imposition of new one for ensuring environmental protection.
+Complied.
+Construction phase is completed and the project is in operation phase.
+There is no deviation or alteration in project including implementing agency.